steview-d/drinks-db/README.md

 A simple landing page that contains the text "Cheers!
 The Drinks db" on top of a full screen image of some filled shot glasses.
 This makes the visitor aware that the drinks in question are alcohlic and as such the site is a database of alcoholic drinks, most likley spirits, given the contents of the image.

 **Register A New Account**
 Users can use the site as a guest, but certain features are unavailable unless logged in.
-There is no barrier to registerin.
+There is no barrier to registering.
 Users provide a user name of their choosing and a password, and if accepted, they are stored in the database.
 When a user registers, assuming they pass the validation checks, they are automatically logged in and taken to the home page.
 Data validation on the registration form checks to make sure the user name is a minimum of 3, and maximum of 15 characters.
 There is a small 'i' icon next to the placeholder text which the user can hover over / click on for a tooltip explaining this.
 The same applies to the password field, the only difference being a minimum of 5 characters are required.